FENECON Industrial S — Assembly and Operating Instructions

 -

-Before starting work on the power storage system, carry out visual checks for insulation and housing damage.
+Before starting work on the system, carry out visual checks for insulation and housing damage.

 -